trimstray/nginx-admins-handbook/README.md

 - **Entity-header** - containing more information about the body of the entity, like its content length or its MIME-type

-The request-header fields allow the client to pass additional information about the request, and about the client itself, to the server.
+The Request-header fields allow the client to pass additional information about the request, and about the client itself, to the server.

 ##### Message body

 Request (message) body is the part of the HTTP request where additional content can be sent to the server.

 It is optional.
-Most HTTP requests are GET requests without bodies.
+Most of the HTTP requests are GET requests without bodies.
 However, simulating requests with bodies is important to properly stress the proxy code and to test various hooks working with such requests.
 Most HTTP requests with bodies use POST or PUT request method.

 ##### Generate requests